-All of the examples above—whether they’re written in active voice or passive voice—get their point across.
+All of the examples above—whether they’re written in passive or active voice—get their point across.

 But, you’ve probably heard that you should avoid passive voice, if possible.
 In fact, it’s recommended that you keep use of passive voice between five and 10%.

 Why?
-Here are a few reasons passive voice can sabotage your business writing.
+Here are a few reasons using passive language can sabotage your business writing.